 I’m a postdoctoral researcher in the Center for Computational Science and Engineering (CCSE) within the Computational Research Division of the Computing Sciences Area at the Lawrence Berkeley National Laboratory.
-I currently work on high-performance simulations of magnetic reconnection, with an eye towards modeling pulsar magnetospheres.
+I primarily work on the SEAHORÇE project developing the ROMS-X code.
+I also work on high-performance particle-in-cell simulations of magnetic reconnection, with an eye towards modeling pulsar magnetospheres.

 I received my PhD in Physics in 2021 from the University of California, Berkeley, where I worked in both the Physics and Astronomy Departments.
 I’m one of the primary developers of Sedona, a Monte Carlo radiation transport code.
 My primary research advisers were Eliot Quataert and Dan Kasen.